mhagger/git-test/README.md

 *   Be more consistent about restoring `HEAD`. `git test run` currently checks out the branch that you started on when it is finished, but only if all of the tests passed.
 We need some kind of `git test reset` command analogous to `git bisect reset`.

-*   `git test run`, to run a test on a single commit.

 *   Allow tests to be run against a dirty working tree (i.e., against uncommitted changes).
 Perhaps don't record the test results at all in this case.
 Perhaps, if all changes in the working tree are staged, record the test results against the tree SHA-1 of the staged changes.

 *   `git test bisect`: run `git bisect run` against a range of commits, using a configured test as the command that `bisect` uses to decide whether a commit is good/bad.